-The ICOM clinical simulation center is an interactive clinical skills education, testing and evaluation facility located on the second floor of the 94,000 sq ft ICOM building with twelve patient exam rooms and six clinical simulation rooms.
-All rooms have ceiling cameras and microphones that can funnel audiovisual information about a student standarized patient encounter or human patient simulation to monitoring and recording control rooms for interactive evaluation purposes.
+The ICOM clinical simulation center is an interactive clinical skills education, testing and evaluation facility located on the second floor of the 94,000-square-foot ICOM building.
+The center includes twelve patient exam rooms, six clinical simulation rooms and three control rooms.
+All eighteen patient rooms are equipped with ceiling cameras and microphones.
+Additionally, the six simulation rooms have state-of-the-art patient monitors which show real-time vital signs.
+Any events in these rooms will be recorded for interactive evaluation purposes.

-Standardized patients are individuals who are trained to portray patients in a realistic manner who have symptoms.
-Scheduled sessions of timed encounters provide opportunities for students to practice their skills and receive immediate feedback.
+Standardized patients are individuals who are trained to portray patients in a realistic manner with assigned symptoms.
+These timed encounters provide opportunities for students to practice their skills and receive immediate feedback.

 Human Patient Simulators

 ICOM's Simulation Center will use low-fidelity simulators such as CPR mannikins, partial mannikin task trainers and high-fidelity simulators, which are sophisticated, computer-driven, interactive models with pulses, that are able to breathe, talk and seize.
 Their pupils can constrict and dilate.

 These patient simulators, Apollo and Lucina (pictured below) from CAE, provide learning opportunities for students as they work within a team to engage in constructed clinical scenarios that are often of a more critical or emergent nature.
 As students assess, diagnose and treat their "patients," they will employ the TeamStepps program, which optimizes patient outcomes by improving communication and teamwork.